GeoCode-polymtl/Mapping_SSP_NN/README.md

 The requiements for running the scripts are summarized in the file requirements.txt.
 Note that the package GeoFlow is available in https://github.com/gfabieno/GeoFlow

+In addition to the code and data, the `WellLogs` folder contains the crystal cable logs in wells Irkaluk B-35, Kopanoar M-13, and Nektoralik K-59 used in the paper.

 ## Running the code